Invariants and Home Spaces in Transition Systems and Petri Nets: Conceptual Models: from transition systems to Petri Nets

 $\emph{Q}$ as well as $\rightarrow$ can be countably infinite.
 Neither states nor transitions are precisely defined.
-No wonder the reachability problem is not decidable in general.
-However, a large class of Transition Systems called Well-Structured Transition Systems (WSTS) were defined in Section \ref{secsec: WSTS} for which questions close to the reachability problem are decidable thanks to a particular ordering over Q which considerably enrich the conceptual model's structure.
+This is intentional to make the conceptual model as general as possible.
+No wonder the reachability problem is not decidable for $TS$.
+However, a large class of Transition Systems called Well-Structured Transition Systems (WSTS) were introduced in \cite{FinkelS01} (see Section \ref{secsec: WSTS}) for which questions close to the reachability problem are decidable thanks to a particular ordering over Q which considerably enrich the conceptual model's structure.

 At this stage, Transition Systems are a conceptual model with no topology.
 States are just elements of $Q$ with no details (no information is provided on state variables in the definition of a Transition System).
-A model is simply described by successive states it can take during its progression (i.e. traces).
-Transitions have no names to help reporting about possible properties.
-Moreover, we want to handle a finite set of identifiable transitions since our systems under study are able to perform a finite set of possible indivisible actions.
-To this regard, we consider the notion of Labeled or named Transition System (\emph{LTS}) that we borrow from \cite{K76} but that we can find in many other publications such as \cite{JS20}.
+A model is simply described by successive states it can take during its progression (i.e. traces, see Figure \ref{fig: trace}).
+Each pair of states of the binary relation $\rightarrow$ is an anonymous transition: they have no names to help reporting about possible properties.
+Moreover, as systems under study are able to perform a finite set of possible indivisible actions, we will want to handle a \textit{finite} set of \textit{identifiable} transitions.

+In this regard, we consider the notion of Labeled or named Transition System (\emph{LTS}) that we borrow from \cite{K76} but that we can find in many other publications such as \cite{JS20}.